savob/savobajic.ca/content/projects/personal/clock.md

 The CD4060 was designed for this job, having a string of T flip flops needed to divide the signal, as well as the circuitry needed to drive the reference crystal used to provide the 32 768 Hz.
-The only isue is that it has only 14 flip flops internally, so two CD4060s are needed to divide the signal all the way down to 1 Hz.
+The only issue is that it has only 14 flip flops internally, so two CD4060s are needed to divide the signal all the way down to 1 Hz.

-#### Protopying Issues
+#### Prototyping Issues

-Making the protoype module for the clock on a breadboard was where I lost most of my time.
+Making the prototype module for the clock on a breadboard was where I lost most of my time.
 I was using a reference design I found and the system would work fine, however if I left it running for a few minutes it would start to shift its frequency higher until it would eventually just stop working entirely.
 This is not something I wanted.
 I wanted to make a